Charles E W Bean, Diaries, AWM38 3DRL 606/92/1 - October - November 1917 - Part 3

 63rd Divn were ordered to connect

-their right, back in Source truck,
+their right, back in Source Trench,

 w / Canadian left, but the 2

-coys sent up to do it failed to
+Coys sent up to do it failed to

 reach / place & there ws still